-The Polish street artist Otecki was brought to Finland to create a mural to the wall of a residential building in the neighbourhood called Roihuvuori in Helsinki.
+The Polish street artist Otecki was brought to Finland to create a mural onto the wall of a residential building in the Roihuvuori neighbourhood in Helsinki.

 Otecki often features animals and different mythical creatures in his works.
-For this piece, the artist sought inspiration for the mural from the animals that have a special meaning to the residents and took influences from the colour scheme of the environment.
+For this piece, the artist sought inspiration from the animals that have a special meaning to the residents and took influences from the colour scheme of the environment.

-The style, the colour palette and the dreamlike feel of the piece fit the style of houses at this old residential district.
-The piece looks a bit different in different times of the day and lives with the seasons.
+The style, the colour palette, and the dreamlike feel of the piece fit the style of houses in this old residential district.
+The piece looks slightly different during different times of the day and lives with the seasons.
 The mural has brought a lovely addition to the environment and has become an attraction that people come to see even from a distance.